 Kuala Lumpur things to do

-5. Filling up your tummy in Little India
+6. Filling up your tummy in brickfields

 There is plenty of cool street art in a big city like Kuala Lumpur.
 The most colorful spot is Jalan Alor in Bukit Bintang.
 In the past, this used to be an unsavory area like so many back alleys (“Jalan” in Malay) are in metropolitan cities.
 The city decided to tackle this problem by turning this area into an art project.
 The result: a fairy-tale landscape where walls and sidewalks are painted with cartoons, clouds, animals, and insects.
 It’s like walking around in a life-size comic strip.
 And this is not the only place in Bukit Bintang, there are more colorful streets such as Jalan Rembia and Tengkat Tong Shin.
+Update 2023: the colors on Jalan Alor have faded quite a bit and is now located next to a construction site.

-Other places in the city to spot street art are Chinatown and near Masjid Jamek mosque (on Jalan Gereja and Jalan Tun Tan Siew Sin β€“ Kiehl’s).
+Other places in the city to spot street art are Kwai Chai Hong, Petaling Loron, Jalan Pangging (the old man mural), and near Masjid Jamek mosque (on Jalan Gereja and Jalan Tun Tan Siew Sin – Kiehl’s).

 Kuala Lumpur things to do